What's essential? In France: pastry, wine. In US: golf, guns

 In France, shops specializing in pastry, wine and cheese have been declared essential businesses.

-In a nod to Israel's vibrant religious life, people can gather for outdoor prayers — with a maximum of 10 worshipers standing 2 yards apart.
+In a nod to Israel's vibrant religious life, people can gather for outdoor prayers — with a maximum of 10 worshipers standing 2 meters (2 yards) apart.
 Demonstrations — also allowed — have occurred outside parliament and the Supreme Court, with participants maintaining social distance.

 "In times of uncertainty, institutions and practices that are central to the cultural identities can become really important touchstones — material markers of certainty, comfort, and mechanisms to persist," said Aimee Huff, marketing professor at Oregon State University, specializing in consumer culture.